manubot/manubot/README.md

 <!-- test codeblock contains output of `manubot cite --help` -->
 ```
-usage: manubot cite [-h] [--file FILE] [--allow-invalid-csl-data]
+usage: manubot cite [-h] [--render] [--csl CSL]
+                    [--format {plain,markdown,docx,html,jats}]
+                    [--output OUTPUT] [--allow-invalid-csl-data]
                     citations [citations ...]

 Retrieve bibliographic metadata for one or more citation identifiers.

 positional arguments:
-  citations             one or more (space separated) citations to produce CSL
+  citations             One or more (space separated) citations to produce CSL
-                        for
+                        for.

 optional arguments:
   -h, --help            show this help message and exit
+  --render              Whether to render CSL Data into a formatted reference
+                        list using Pandoc.
+Pandoc version 2.0 or higher is
+                        required for complete support of available output
+                        formats.
+  --csl CSL             When --render, specify an XML CSL definition to style
+                        references (i.e. Pandoc's --csl option).
+Defaults to
+                        Manubot's style.
+  --format {plain,markdown,docx,html,jats}
+                        When --render, format to use for output file.
+If not
+                        specified, attempt to infer this from filename
+                        extension.
+Otherwise, default to plain.
-  --file FILE           specify a file to write CSL output, otherwise default
+  --output OUTPUT       Specify a file to write output, otherwise default to
-                        to stdout
+                        stdout.
   --allow-invalid-csl-data
-                        allow CSL Items that do not conform to the JSON
+                        Allow CSL Items that do not conform to the JSON
                         Schema.
 Skips CSL pruning.
 ```